SketchyMaze/doodle/README.md

 This is a _very_ early pre-release version of the game.
 Expect bugs and slowness but get a general gist of what the game is about.

-This alpha release of the game comes with two example levels built-in for playing or editing and a handful of built-in Doodads.
+This alpha release of the game comes with some example levels built-in for playing or editing and a handful of built-in Doodads.

+See the **Guidebook** included with this game for good user-facing documentation or online at https://www.sketchymaze.com/guidebook

 # Features